BigMurph619/RoadMon/readme.md

 # Family Traits

-1) Dad : "gotta fish"
+1) Dad : "Gotta fish"
-    - You may fish at any of these locations, catch the first encounter and Dad can use the item only right then or toss.
+    - You may fish at any of these locations, catch the first encounter and you may keep its held item if it has one.
+You may also trade any fish if they happen to be part of an in game trade!
-    - Locations: Route 6 Pond, Celadon Pond, Route 12 Pier, Fuschia Pond, Cinnabar Pier, Cape Brink (Two Island), Bond Bridge (Three Island)
+    - Locations: Route 6 Pond, Celadon Pond, Route 12 Pier, Fuschia Pond, Cinnabar Pier, Cape Brink (Two Island), Bond Bridge (Three Island), Victory Road Island
-2) Mum : "gotta gamble"
+2) Mom : "Gotta gamble"
     - On the way out from hideout spend ALL of your money on coins, gamble 10 times.
-    - If you come out positive, earnings go towards Game Corner TMs only she can use
+    - If you come out positive, earnings go towards Game Corner TMs anyone can use.
+Yo ma also purchase drinks from the Celadon rooftop!
+1  drink each.
-    - If you go into the negative, no game corner TMs, no money for Drinks at the top of mart/exchange for TMs
+    - If you go into the negative, you may no purchase game corner TMs OR purchase yummy drinks on top of the Celadon Mart
     - You must run the game at at least 100% speed for this.
 3) Kimmy : "Car Sick"
     - If Kimmy is Poisoned you may not heal the Poison until you reach a Pokemon Center.
     - Additionally, no one in the family can eat (berries, rare candies, etc.) or drink (Fresh Water, Berry Juice, etc.) anything until healing at the next Pokemon Center even if Kimmy faints.
-    - **Kimmy may NEVER hold a poison healing berry.**
+    - **Kimmy may NEVER hold a poison healing item.**
 4) Timmy : "Touchy Tummy"
     - So no berries, Milk, Soda, or Candy for this little fella.